-We are looking for games players whose performance is of a very high standard at school and/or club level.
-Applicants are likely to be playing sport at County representative level or above, or they should demonstrate the potential to do so should their current circumstances not allow representative sport.
+At 16+ level we are looking for games players whose performance is of a very high standard at school and/or club level.
+Candidates are likely to be playing sport at county representative level or above, or they should demonstrate the potential to do so should their current circumstances not allow representative sport.
 There would be an expectation of a high level of commitment to all spheres of sport at Wycliffe.
-Sports Scholarship Awards will be made on the demonstration of ability and potential in one or more of the major team sports at Sixth Form.
+A 16+ Sports Scholarship Award will be made on the demonstration of ability and potential in at least two but ideally three of the major team sports

-Major Sport at Wycliffe Sixth Form:
+Major Sports at Wycliffe:

 - Rugby

-- Rowing
+- Hockey

-- Basketball
+- Netball